 SUPERIOR TALENT: Jamaican crews have been putting their noses to the grindstone to ensure that citizens of the British Virgin Islands do not spend Christmas in the dark.
-In the USVI, there was a rumor today that WAPA has fired CEO Julio Rhymer because of his performance after the storms.
+In the USVI, there was a report today that WAPA CEO Julio Rhymer had resigned for a bigger job in government.

 ROAD TOWN, Tortola, BVI — Some 35 linesmen have arrived to assist the British Virgin Islands Electricity Corporation (BVIEC) with the restoration of electricity in this British territory.